 Effective January 1, 2021, we extended the trigger to repurchase delinquent Mortgages from their related Pools from 120 days or more of delinquency to 24 months of delinquency (i.e., the borrower has missed 24 full monthly payments).
 Under this policy and pursuant to the terms of the Trust Agreement or applicable law, we may repurchase the following delinquent Mortgages from their related Pools prior to such Mortgages reaching 24 months of delinquency: (i) Mortgages that are permanently modified (for this purpose, Mortgages subject to a Payment Deferral Solution are not considered to be "permanently modified"); (ii) Mortgages subject to a short sale or deed-in-lieu of foreclosure; (iii) Mortgages repurchased by a seller/servicer under applicable selling and servicing requirements; (iv) Mortgages that are paid in full, or for which the related lien is released and/or the note debt is satisfied or forgiven; and (v) Mortgages referred to foreclosure.
 Any change to this policy will not be effective for at least two years (from January 1, 2021) and market participants will be provided at least six months advance public notice of any such change.
 Furthermore, any future policy change will be applicable only to Mortgages in Pools that are current as of the effective date of such future change.
 Any Mortgage in a Pool that is delinquent at the effective date of a future policy change would remain subject to the policy requiring delinquent Mortgages to remain in their related Pools until reaching 24 months of delinquency, unless any such Mortgage subsequently cures.
+Many delinquent Mortgages are repurchased from Pools before they reach 24 months of delinquency under one of the exceptions provided.

 In certain cases in which (i) the post-modification monthly principal and interest payment, (ii) the interest rate and (iii) the term to maturity of a modified Mortgage remain the same as the corresponding pre-modification terms, we may elect not to repurchase the modified Mortgage from its related Pool.
 In those instances, any delinquent payments will become non-interest bearing and their payment by the borrower will be deferred until the earlier of the maturity date of the modified Mortgage or its earlier payoff through a curtailment payment or refinancing or upon transfer or sale of the mortgaged property.
 However, payments on the modified Mortgage of scheduled principal and interest will continue to be made to Holders in accordance with Freddie Mac's guarantees.
 We refer to these modified Mortgages as being subject to "Payment Deferral Solutions."
 Payment Deferral Solutions generally cover up to two months of delinquent payments.
-However, eligible borrowers that have resolved a COVID-19 related hardship or that have been impacted by an Eligible Disaster may receive Payment Deferral Solutions covering up to 18 months or 12 months, respectively, of delinquent payments.
+This expansion is effective on October 1, 2023, but servicers are encouraged to implement this expansion as early as July 1, 2023.
+However, eligible borrowers that have been impacted by an Eligible Disaster may receive Payment Deferral Solutions covering up to 12 months of delinquent payments.